-Ecommerce marketing has it’s own specialised business language, which is constantly evolving, meaning every time you think you’ve got your head around the lingo, a new term pops up to confuse you again.
+Ecommerce marketing has its own specialised business language, which is constantly evolving, meaning every time you think you’ve got your head around the lingo, a new term pops up to confuse you again.

 At SwiftERM, we try to keep things as jargon-free as possible.
 However, we also know there’s no skirting around the fact that acronyms pop up all over the internet – and that using these abbreviations yourself can help limit the amount of time you have to spend writing order status updates or shipping notes.